eiji03aero/ai-todos/docs/Frontend.md

     - model — the data model: schemas, interfaces, stores, and business logic.
     - lib — library code that other modules on this slice need.
     - config — configuration files and feature flags.
+  - for the segments under shared layer, each segment should have a index.ts file that exports implementations that should be public to upper layers

 ## Folder structure
 Please refer to following for understanding folder structure.